 Stage 2 of the Business Case has identified that limited expansion of the former caravan park site may be required to ensure the viability of the development.
-However, significant or full clearing of the vegetated areas of Lot 211 is not an option.
+Administration would recommend that 'Very Good' areas are avoided, with any expansion limited to 'Degraded' areas (or 'Good' areas in proximity to 'Degraded' areas).
+Significant or full clearing of the vegetated areas of Lot 211 will not be considered.